hominid101/enron-fraud/README.md

   </table>

-### Validation ###
+### Validation Strategy ###

-What is validation, and what’s a classic mistake you can make if you do it wrong?
-How did you validate your analysis?  [relevant
-	rubric item: “validation strategy”]

 Validation gives an estimate of performance on an independent data set.
 Validation provides counter balance to over fitting.
-Without
-	validation, it is hard to know when to stop tuning the classifier over training data.
+Without validation, it is hard to know when to stop tuning the classifier over training data.

 It is common practice to split data into training and test sets, and to use test data for validation.
-This presents a dilemma
-	because setting aside test data can adversely affect the extent of training of the classifier.
+This presents a dilemma because setting aside test data can adversely affect the extent of training of the classifier.
 Splitting the limited amount of data that we have available on only 146 Enron employees, would make it hard to train and test any classifier.
 Hence we an alternative technique called cross validation to use the limited amount of data for both training and testing.

-A particular type of cross-validation method called StratifiedShuffleSplit was used instead of simpler
-    cross-validation method such as TrainTestSplit.
+A particular type of cross-validation method called StratifiedShuffleSplit was used instead of simpler cross-validation method such as TrainTestSplit.
 StratifiedShuffleSplit creates random training and test sets multiple times and averages the results over all the tests.

 The class distribution of the POIs and non-POIs are heavily skewed at 18 to 128.
-In such cases, StratifidShuffleSplit tries to
-    maintain the same non-POI:POI ratio in all training and test sets that it creates from the larger data set.
+In such cases, StratifidShuffleSplit tries to maintain the same non-POI:POI ratio in all training and test sets that it creates from the larger data set.
 Instead of accuracy scores, we used precision, recall, and F1 scores to mitigate the effect of skewed distribution of POIs and non-POIs and validate the results.

 ### Metrics ###

 Give at least 2 evaluation metrics, and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

 The KNN classifier with parameters p=1, n_neighbors=5, leaf_size=30
 achieved a precision score of 0.868, a recall score of 0.362, and an F1-score (harmonic mean of precision and recall) of 0.511.
 It also achieves an accuracy score of 0.89, even though accuracy score is not an ideal metric in this case.

 The precision score of 0.868 implies that once the classifier has called out an employee POI, there is 87% chance that the employee is